Molding Sand - Types of Properties and its Classification

 It is a mixture of clay and sand milled with water to a thin plastic paste, from which, molds are built upon a backing of soft bricks.

 Loam sand contains up to 50% clay and dries hard.
 It also contains fire clay.
-It must be sufficiently adhesive to hold on to the vertical surfaces of the rough structure of the mold.
+It must be sufficiently adhesive to hold onto the vertical surfaces of the rough structure of the mold.
 Chopped stray and manure are commonly used to assist in binding.
 The moisture content is from 18 to 20%.

 Loam is dried very slowly and completely before it is ready for casting.
 It is used for casting larger regular-shaped castings like chemical pans, drums, etc.